shanmithk/Python-Games/lessons/04_Sprites/00_README.md

 that the `create_spaceship_image()` method is overridden to load an image from a file.
 It's like we copied the `Spaceship` class and changed only the `create_spaceship_image()` method.

+## Assignment 3

+1. Make a copy of your program from Assignment 2 to a new file.
+2. Add a boundary check to the spaceship so that it will wrap around the screen when it reaches the edge.
+When it reaches the left edge of the screen, it should appear on the right edge, and when it reaches the top edge, it should appear on the bottom edge.
+Review the gravity bounce programs for clues.
+3. Add a boundary check to the projectiles so that they are removed from the game when they go off the screen.

+For (3), you will need to call `self.kill()` method in the `Projectile` class.
+The `kill()` method is a method of the `Sprite` class that removes the sprite from all sprite groups, so it will no longer be updated or drawn.